-'Working with dance and the body for me at this time is a desire to move away from meaning or narrative making and to instead initiate speculative conversations that are not within the realm of any one language or code.
+"Working with dance and the body for me is a desire to initiate speculative conversations that are not within the realm of any one language or code.
 I aim to use this expanded sense of dialogue to make playful and curious contexts for collective contemplation and meditation on uncanny and slippery phenomena.
 I would like to create experiences that gently unsettle and re-orientate perspective by offering a spectrum of sensory possiblities, particularly at the slower, softer, smaller end.
-This could function as a potential antidote to feelings of overstimulation or excess, but also to find value in subtle details and intimate moments.
+This could function as a potential antidote to feelings of overstimulation or excess, but also to find value in subtle details and intimate moments."

-Born in Canberra, he grew up as part of the QL2 Quantum Leap Youth Ensemble and later moved to Melbourne to study a Bachelor of Dance at the Victorian College of the Arts.
+Born on Ngunnawal Country in Canberra, he grew up as part of the QL2 Quantum Leap Youth Ensemble and later moved to Naarm/Melbourne to study a Bachelor of Dance at the Victorian College of the Arts.
 Upon graduating, he received the VCA Graduate Mentors Scholarship and was the youngest ever recipient of the Dancehouse Housemate residency.
 This launched his choreographic career, winning a Green Room Award for his first major work Island.

 In 2016 he was invited by the Institute for Marine and Antarctic Studies to join a two-month scientific expedition at sea to sub-Antarctic Heard and McDonald Islands.
 This incredible experience led to the creation of Deepspace, which premiered in Dance Massive 2017 and has since toured to 21 cities around the world to contexts such as Centre Pompidou (Paris and Malaga), MONA (Hobart), Vitalstatistix (Adelaide), Canberra Theatre Centre, Tanz im August (Berlin), Bassano del Grappa (Italy), Tramway (Glasgow) and December Dance (Brugge).

-James is a two-time recipient of a Keir Choreographic Award commission, as well as commissions from the National Portrait Gallery of Australia Smooth Translation and Chunky Move Next Move Redshift (touring to Paris in 2020).
+James received two commissions from the Keir Choreographic Award (Metasytems, Inhabited Geometries), as well as commissions from the National Portrait Gallery of Australia Smooth Translation and Chunky Move Next Move Redshift.

-In 2019 James was chosen among a field of several hundred applications to be part of the prestigious Aerowaves mobility program in Europe with Hyperspace, which has now been presented in over 20 contexts including Dance Massive (Melbourne), Canberra, London, Paris, Lithuania, Helsinki, Norway, Ljubljana, Limassol, Prague, Ostend, Luxembourg and Glasgow.
+In 2019 James was chosen as an Aerowaves artist with Hyperspace, which has now been presented in over 20 contexts including Dance Massive (Melbourne), Canberra, London, Paris, Lithuania, Helsinki, Norway, Ljubljana, Limassol, Prague, Ostend, Luxembourg and Glasgow.

 James also has a dedicated teaching and creative practice working with youth.
 He has worked with and mentored Australian youth dance companies such as Quantum Leap, Stompin, Drill and Yellow Wheel.
-In 2019 he received a major commission from QL2 to create a main-stage production Proscenium.
-Together with collaborator Bek Berger, he led a series of in-depth creative workshops with youth aged 6-20 as part of the Aerowaves Offspring program in Helsinki, Bassano del Grappa and Malmo.
+In 2019 he received a major commission from QL2 to create Proscenium.
+He has created works for Sydney Dance Company PPY program Occasions 2021 and Victorian College of the Arts Gesturing Weaving Unfolding 2023.